Shola Shoretire

-Shola Maxwell Shoretire (born 2 February 2004) is an English professional footballer who plays as an attacking midfielder or winger for Eredivisie club PEC Zwolle, on loan from Super League Greece club PAOK.
+Shola Maxwell Shoretire (born 2 February 2004) is an English professional footballer who plays as an attacking midfielder or a winger for Super League Greece club PAOK.

 Shoretire was a part of Manchester United's youth system from a young age and won the Jimmy Murphy Young Player of the Year award in the 2020–21 season.
 He signed his first professional contract in February 2021, at the age of 17, and made his first-team debut later that month in a Premier League game against Newcastle United.
 He holds the record as the youngest player to represent Manchester United in European competition.

 Shoretire has played youth international football for England at under-15, under-16, under-18, and under-19 levels.
 He is also eligible to represent Nigeria at international level.

 Club career

 Early career

 As a child, Shoretire played with Whitley Bay Boys Club, Newcastle City Juniors, Wallsend Boys Club, Hebburn Town and Cramlington Juniors.
 He was also briefly part of Manchester City's youth setup, but left to join rivals Manchester United at the age of nine.